sequenceiq/blog/source/_posts/2014-05-24-ambari-shell.markdown

 ## Start a "sandbox" Ambari Server

-As usual we've crated a [Docker](https://github.com/sequenceiq/ambari-docker) image so you can start experimenting with the shell and it's available at the Docker repository, which means you only need to run the following to get a running Ambari server:
+The image is available at the Docker repository, which means you only need to run the following to get a running Ambari server:
 ```
 docker run -d -P -h server.ambari.com --name ambari-singlenode sequenceiq/ambari
 ```